 6-7 pounds per cubic foot (PCF) fiberglass board has the highest quality, versatility, acoustical performance and fire rating of any currently offered FWP core.
 Typical thicknesses are 1” and 2”.
+Maximum board size is 4’x10’.
+5’x10’ are available though less common.
 It is a standalone core which means it can be fabric wrapped with no framing or spline necessary to create rigidity or crisp ninety-degree corners.
 Edge profiles can be square, bevel, radius, or miter and resin hardened for high impact areas.
 3 PCF fiberglass board is also used as FWP core.
 It is typically not used as a standalone core because it is too flimsy and the corners roundoff when fabric wrapped.
 FWP’s made with 3 PCF fiberglass core typically have wood or plastic framing to create rigidity which typically compromises fire rating and are only offered with a square edge profile.

 FWP’s also have the luxury of having many different mounting options that are DIY friendly.
 Impaling clips (spike pads) and construction adhesive are the simplest and least expensive mounting option for a 6-7 PCF core FWP.
 Obviously, this is not a removable option.
 If a removable mechanical faster is required, Rotofast anchors or Z clips are the way to go.
 Rotofast anchors for FWP drywall installation are probably the most popular and user-friendly option of the two.
 FWP Z clip with wall mounted Z bar are the best option when butting up FWP’s side by side to keep tops and bottoms even.
 As mentioned earlier, FWP’s made with a 3 PCF core require a frame or spline to create rigidity and ninety-degree edges.
 How the framing is applied dictates the type of mounting.
 In general, these types of panels are hung like pictures.
 Caution should be taken when hanging larger heavy panels with picture type mounting hardware.